Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabase.md

 ## EXAMPLES

-### Example 1: Gets a list of the Autonomous Database resources
+### Example 1: Get a list of the Autonomous Database resources
 ```powershell
 Get-AzOracleDatabaseAutonomousDatabase
 ```